 If you have questions about the medical and dental plan options, or need more information about what's covered, contact the insurance carrier directly.
-See page 60 for carrier contact information.
+See page 61 for a complete list of the insurance carriers and their contact information.

 LIFE INSURANCE AND DISABILITY BENEFITS